Getting your Trinity Audio player ready...

 The unique dining events will include the James Beard and Friends Dinner, Seafood 101 Dinner, Wild Game Dinner, Vegan Vegetarian/CBD-Infused Dinner and Homecoming Sunday Brunch.

 Most of the activities for the five-day festival will be held on the Camp North End campus and in Uptown Charlotte.
 Subrina planned events to be centrally located or a short drive.
 The James Beard and Friends Dinner and the Homecoming Sunday Brunch will be at Skyline Terrace near Johnson C. Smith University, an HBCU.

 The Colliers designed BFWF to showcase the talents of Blacks in the hospitality industry.
 In addition to some new chefs, some new drink specialists are among the presenters.
 San Antonio’s Weathered Souls Brewing will be there with 2021 participants Brown Estate Winery, McBride Sisters Wine Company, La Fête Wine Company and Mermosa Winery & Boutique.

 Chef Greg is most excited about the opportunity for Black hospitality professionals to meet and have meaningful discussions.
 “This year, we’re having a symposium.
 We have four panels that we’re doing Thursday morning.
 The makeup of that room is going to be panelists, students, ticket holders and festival participants.”

-- Friendship, Flavor and Fighting Spirit Keep What The Fries Rolling in Charlotte
+- Friendship and Flavor Keep What The Fries Rolling in Charlotte

 - Lisa Brooks Honors Black Women and Southern Food with Mattie’s Front Porch